Trusted WordPress tutorials, when you need them most.

 In our opinion, most WordPress users don’t need to use a headless WordPress website or other types of headless framework.

-It is expensive, needlessly complicated, and not suitable for vast majority of website owners, bloggers, small businesses, or online stores.
+It is expensive, needlessly complicated, and not suitable for the vast majority of website owners, bloggers, small businesses, or online stores.

 All top WordPress caching plugins come with page caching, cache preloading, object caching, and gzip compression features.